-The Board has authorized Systemwide Revenue Bonds to refund \$7,325,000 aggregate principal amount of certain outstanding bonds issued by California State University, Fresno Association, Inc., an auxiliary organization serving CSU (the "Auxiliary") and \$201,850,000 aggregate principal amount of certain Systemwide Revenue Bonds identified in the following table (collectively, the "Prior Bonds").
-To refund the Prior Bonds, a portion of the proceeds of the Series 2011A Bonds together with certain moneys held in connection with certain of the Prior Bonds will be deposited in trust with each of the trustees for the Prior Bonds, as escrow agent (each, an "Escrow Agent"), in the Escrow Funds created pursuant to Escrow Agreements, dated as of September 1, 2011 between the applicable Escrow Agent and the Auxiliary or the Board, as applicable.
-The money so deposited will be used to purchase noncallable direct obligations of the United States of America (the "Federal Securities"), the principal of and interest on which (together with any initial cash deposit) will be sufficient to pay the principal of and interest on the Prior Bonds to and including their respective redemption dates, plus any applicable redemption premiums as shown in the following table and in Appendix H. Upon such deposit and provision for any required redemption notice, the Prior Bonds will no longer be deemed to be outstanding and will have been defeased in accordance with their respective terms.
+The Board has authorized Systemwide Revenue Bonds to refund \$41,115,000 aggregate principal amount of certain outstanding bonds issued by the San Diego State University Research Foundation, an auxiliary organization serving CSU (the "Auxiliary") and \$311,385,000 aggregate principal amount of certain Systemwide Revenue Bonds identified in Appendix H (collectively, the "Prior Bonds").
+To refund the Prior Bonds, a portion of the proceeds of the Series 2012 Bonds together with certain moneys held in connection with certain of the Prior Bonds will be deposited in trust with each of the trustees for the Prior Bonds, as escrow agent (each, an "Escrow Agent"), in the Escrow Funds created pursuant to Escrow Agreements, dated as of August 1, 2012 between the applicable Escrow Agent and the Auxiliary or the Board, as applicable.
+The money so deposited will be used to purchase non-callable direct obligations of the United States of America (the "Federal Securities"), the principal of and interest on which (together with any initial cash deposit) will be sufficient to pay the principal of and interest on the Prior Bonds to and including their respective redemption dates, plus any applicable redemption premiums as shown in Appendix H. Upon such deposit and provision for any required redemption notice, the Prior Bonds will no longer be deemed to be outstanding and will have been defeased in accordance with their respective terms.
 The holders of Prior Bonds will thereafter be entitled to payment only from proceeds of the Federal Securities and funds (if any) on deposit in the respective Escrow Fund established for such Prior Bonds.
-The cash flow adequacy of the Escrow Funds will be verified by the certified public accounting firm of Causey Demgen & Moore, Inc.
+The cash flow adequacy of the Escrow Funds will be verified by the certified public accounting firm of Causey Demgen & Moore, Inc. See Appendix H-"PROJECTS FINANCED AND BONDS REFUNDED WITH SERIES 2012 BONDS."